gSchool/js-basic-training/markdown/string_methods.md

 ## Other String Methods

 There are a lot more methods for values of the `string` type and eventually you will want to familiarize yourself with all of them.
-It is not really worth the time practice and master all of them right away, however, a cursory study of what methods are even available to you will help you to solve problems on account of knowing what methods you have at your disposal.
+It is not really worth the time practice and master all of them right away.
+However, a cursory study of what methods are even available to you will help you to solve problems on account of knowing what methods you have at your disposal.
+In programming we frequently encounter problems that other programmers have encountered before -- for this reason, the built in libraries of JavaScript (and other languages) provide *a lot* of useful functions.

 In the opinion of this author (and many others) **the** source of truth for JavaScript language documentation in the *Mozilla Developer Network* or *MDN* for short.
 With that in mind, should you wish to familiarize yourself with all of the available methods for values of the `string` type, please refer to, as we say, [the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods_2).